Emphysema causes, symptoms, treatment. Pulmonary emphysema: what it is, symptoms, treatment, causes, gymnastics. Complications of emphysema

 • spirometry;

-• survey radiography;
+• plain radiography;

 • CT or MRI;

-• assessment of the gas composition of the blood.
+• assessment of blood gas composition.

 X-ray examination of the chest organs is of great importance for the diagnosis of pulmonary emphysema.
-At the same time, dilated cavities are revealed in various parts of the lungs.
-In addition, an increase in lung volume is determined, indirect evidence of which is the low position of the dome of the diaphragm and its flattening.
+At the same time, dilated cavities are detected in various parts of the lungs.
+In addition, an increase in lung volume is determined, indirect evidence of which is the low location of the dome of the diaphragm and its flattening.
 Computed tomography also allows you to diagnose cavities in the lungs, as well as their increased airiness.

-How to treat pulmonary emphysema
+How to treat emphysema

 • elimination of the main symptoms of the disease;

-• improved heart function;
+• improvement of heart function;

 • ensuring normal blood oxygen saturation.

-2. Prednisolone as a potent anti-inflammatory agent.
+2. Prednisolone as a strong anti-inflammatory agent.

 Indications for hospitalization: